awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

     * Instance Utilization metrics (right size!)
     * Peak vs Off-peak cost usage
     * RI coverage and utilization, Spot usage
-  * Tools that would support you in this line are
-    * AWS Cost Explorer
-    * AWS Budget
-    * AWS Cost & Usage Reports
-    * AWS Config & Lambda
 * Design for cost
   * Spot instances can be used at various places like prod & non-prod workloads, CI / CD etc.
   * Pay attention to the below norms to design with cost efficiency in mind